 In March, 2015, the pair flew their KTM motorcycles to Kuala Lumpur and started an epic round the world adventure that would take them a year riding 80,000 kilometres through forty countries.
 They challenged their riding abilities, met wonderful people, saw incredible sights, and by the end felt like they’d taken a giant chill-pill!

-The next adventure is never far away and the pair are now planning an extensive ride around both islands of New Zealand.
+The next adventure is never far away and in 2017/18 they shipped their bikes “across the ditch” and had an extensive ride around both islands of New Zealand.
+In 2019, they joined an organised tour in India, riding up to Leh through the Himalayas.
 Click here to follow their adventures.